Traditional Italian Tomato Sauce Day

 On Sunday I was privileged to take part in the Annual Sauce Day of my friend Deb’s family.
 I am thankful for my beautiful friend’s generosity and happiness to share this family milestone event.
 I am happy that my friend has a family tradition that will continue and bring happiness for many years to come, in whatever form it takes.
-This post is linked to Thankful Thursday at Kate Says Stuff.

 Nine immediate family members, myself and a collection of friends, took part in the day.
 Sunday was a special day because it was the last time that the Annual Sauce Day event would be conducted at Nonna’s (Grandma’s) home.

 Sauce Day is guaranteed to be different next year in terms of the surrounds, however, I have a feeling that all else will remain unchanged.